 In 1965, due to overcrowding, a decision was made to move the Junior High School and students to Burwood (later Strathfield) Adventist High School.
 The present school commenced as a Primary School with one teacher to each classroom.
 In 1969, an architect was approached to further extend the school.
 The second story was completed in the late 1970’s.
 New playground equipment was installed in the early 1980’s and the original equipment was removed by the early 1990’s due to changes in safety regulations.

 OUR PRESENT SCHOOL

-Wahroonga Adventist School is a co-educational Christian school catering for children from Prep to Year 11, with plans to further expand.
-The school is owned and operated by the Seventh-day Adventist Schools (Greater Sydney) Ltd and is governed by an elected School Council.
-Wahroonga Adventist School is part of a world-wide system of schools and is the largest protestant private school system in the world, which has had a history of excellence for over 120 years.
+Wahroonga Adventist School is a co-educational Christian school catering for children from Prep to Year 12.
+The school is owned and operated by the Seventh-day Adventist Schools (Greater Sydney), is part of a world-wide system of schools and is the largest protestant private school system in the world, which has had a history of excellence for over 120 years.